flavienbwk/book-devops/eng/README.md

 ## Open-source: risks and strategic advantage

-Open-source technologies (in French: "technologies libre") represent 77% of the libraries used in proprietary software (or "_closed-source_")[^SoOSS2022].
+Open-source technologies represent 77% of the libraries used in proprietary software (or "_closed-source_")[^SoOSS2022].
 Among the 100,000 most popular websites, Linux - an open-source operating system - is used in almost 50% of cases.

 A report from the European Union[^EUOSSReport] indicates that in 2018, European contributions to GitHub - the largest open-source contribution platform in the world - represented the equivalent of 16,000 full-time equivalents.
 That is almost a billion euros for companies on the old continent.
 These contributions carry a cost/benefit ratio of 1 to 4, allowing companies to stay state-of-the-art, develop quality code or even reduce maintenance efforts.